 Between 1880 and 1920, Racine saw a population boom as a result of continued economic success and increased industrial output.
 As a result, Racine faced a significant housing shortage which in turn was hurting retention at local industries.
 Also, during this period, declining profits from farming combined with growing land values encouraged the sale of farmland on the outskirts of Racine.
-The city expanded into these areas and new neighborhoods began to develop, particularly to the west in previously annexed land between Taylor and Lathrop, Seventeenth street, and Graceland.
+The city rapidly expanded into these areas, aided by the early automobile and construction of several electric rail lines and commuter train lines.
+As a result, new neighborhoods began to develop, particularly to the west in previously annexed land between Taylor and Lathrop, Seventeenth street, and Graceland.
 Racine also annexed the land between Melvin Avenue and Goold Street to the north in 1911, and the area was subsequently developed.
 The housing shortage was also an impetus to some of Racine's more unique housing developments including the Garden City inspired Racine Rubber Company Homes, built between 1919 and 1920, just eight blocks west of the Racine Rubber Company factory.
 It was thought that the promise of a home, especially during this time, would lure and retain the best employees.
-However, access to the automobile, as well as development of several electric rail lines throughout Racine meant citizens could live further away from their place of employment, and the company housing didn't take on like anticipated.
+However, access to the automobile, as well as development of the electric rail, and commuter rail lines throughout Racine meant citizens could live further away from their place of employment, and the company housing didn't take on like anticipated.
 By 1925 the housing shortage was largely resolved, not by new development, but by recession and the loss of over 4,000 jobs.
 The city would further annex land to the north between Melvin Avenue and North Street in 1928 to accommodate a need for future housing, although the 1929 stock market crash and subsequent Great Depression put that need on hold.
 60 During the Great Depression construction of new housing slowed to a near halt.
 The homes closer to downtown were quickly becoming unfashionable, and many of Racine's largest homes in proximity of the downtown core were either transitioned into apartment housing, or simply torn down because they were too costly to maintain.
 61